matt-goldman/BlakeDocs/src/Pages/2 Using Blake/PageTemplates.md

 }
 ```

-:::warning
-**Performance Consideration**
+:::tip
+Consider performance when designing logic in your templates.
 While templates support complex logic, remember that Blake generates static content.
 Heavy computations should be done during the baking process, not in the template rendering.
+This is usually not an issue but is something to be mindful of.
 :::

 ## Best Practices